tobybreckon/chroma-keying/README.md

 ![cloaking 1](img/chroma-key-example-01.png)

-In this final part of the exercise, we invert the idea behind the invisibility cloak to provide ourselves with a virtual background in the same way that chroma keying is used as a special effect in the film industry (or today how some background changing feature in video conferencing tools such as Zoom and MS Teams work).
+In this final part of the exercise, we invert the idea behind the invisibility cloak to provide ourselves with a virtual background in the same way that chroma keying is used as a special effect in the film industry (or today how some of the background changing features in video conferencing tools such as Zoom and MS Teams work).

 To try this out:
 - copy and paste the code from this example [chroma_keying_background.py](src/chroma_keying_background.py) into your Visual Studio Code window (replacing all earlier code) again save (File > Save)